IN THIS ARTICLE

 • It is used to make test units for rapid customer evaluation, thanks to its quick turnaround time.

 However, soft tooling does have certain limitations.
 Since soft tool materials are soft they do not have the durability or wear-resistance of tools produced using the hard tooling method.
 Tools made of silicone, on average, only make up to 25 parts before they need to be replaced by new tools.
-Additionally, once tooling is complete, it is difficult to make changes to soft tools.
+Additionally, once production tooling is complete, it is difficult to make changes to soft tools.

 Hard tooling

-Hard tooling is commonly used for injection moulding.
+Hard tooling is commonly used for plastic injection moulding.
 Hard tools are made of durable and long-lasting metals, including steel or nickel alloys, that can be used in multiple production cycles, allowing manufacturers to quickly produce high volumes of parts.
 This tooling type is ideal for producing durable high-precision parts.

 Key characteristics of hard tooling: